 - Finally, don’t ask questions that have already been answered during the interview.
 If you have prepared a list of questions and some of them have been addressed during the interview, do not repeat them unless you need clarification.

 Keep personal information limited – even if it is a comical event about you that is related to the subject at hand.
 You don’t want a potential employer thinking your actions as a representative of this company may not be taken seriously or may be considered comical by others.

-Arrive on time; realize you are being interviewed as soon as you walk in.
+Arrive 5-10 minutes early; realize you are being interviewed as soon as you walk in.
 If you are arriving together, be aware that you are still being interviewed and observed at all times.
-Unless you have an urgent matter where you need to be reached, turn off all communication devices.
+Unless you have an urgent matter where you need to be reached, silence your cell phone.

 Research what is appropriate business attire in your field.
 Accounting firms and law firms, generally tend to be very conservative and have strict rules on how they want their employees to present themselves to their clients.
 On the other hand, “creative” industries such as public-relations and advertising firms tend to give their employees more leeway and opt for a more “business-casual” look.
 If in doubt, go conservative.
 It is also appropriate to ask your hosts ahead of time what the appropriate attire might be.

 Put your briefcase or purse either under the table or next to your chair.
 Only eating utensils should be placed on the table.
 Turn cell phones off.
 A ringing phone will cause unwanted distractions and suggest your priority is not the interview.
 If there is an urgent reason why you absolutely must have your cell phone on, make sure it is set to vibrate so you will know when it rings without alerting everyone else at the table.